maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/how-to-vote-for-write-in-candidate.md

 ---
-title: "How do I write in a candidate?  "
+title: "How do I write in a candidate?"
 published: true
-weight: 1
+weight: 10
 section: "voting-basics"
 priority: Minor
 ---